aprilrd/blog/data/redux-state-management.md

 tags: ["react", "redux", "typescript"]
 ---

-In this two-part post, I am going to go over the different flavors of Redux state management at [Vingle](www.vingle.net) and our thought process behind it over the last year and half.
-I hope this post guide other small-to-medium sized Redux-based applications.
+In this two-part post, I am going to go over the different flavors of Redux state management at [Vingle](https://www.vingle.net) and our thought process behind each iterations we went through over the last year and half.
+I hope this post guide how you structure your Redux states.

 ### Genesis: Redux + Immutable.Map

 My team chose React to create a small-scale mobile marketing website as a learning experiment.
-Our main project, at the time, was based on Rails, and Angular 1, and we were trying to separate web applications from Rails to simplify and speed up our deployment process.
-That meant that we had to create everything from scratch: a new Jenkins build pipeline, a new webpack configuration, while learning about the vast React ecosystem.
+Our main project, at the time, was based on Rails, and Angular 1, and we were separating web applications from Rails to simplify, and speed up our deployment process.
+That meant we had to create everything from scratch: a new build pipeline, a new webpack configuration, while learning about the vast React ecosystem.

-We heard that Redux can simplify debugging application states greatly, and, with the fresh, nightmarish memories of debugging Angular 1's watchers, decided to adopt Redux.
-We also learned a bit about `shouldComponentUpdate` and React's update logic, and wanted to have an immutable state.
-I was already familiar with high-order immutable objects from my previous work ([this](https://github.com/implydata/immutable-class)), so immutable.js was a natural choice.
+We heard that Redux simplifies debugging application states greatly, and, with the nightmarish memories of debugging Angular 1's watchers, chose to adopt Redux.
+We also learned a bit about `shouldComponentUpdate` and React's component lifecycle, and wanted to have an immutable state.
+I was already familiar with high-order immutable objects from my previous work ([this](https://github.com/implydata/immutable-class)), so Immutable.js was an obvious choice.

-At the end we have Redux setup looking like this:
+In the end, we have Redux setup looking like this:

 ```javascript
 import { Map } from "immutable";